Elderly Home Visiting & Daycare Service

 - phone and email support allows issues to be addressed quickly as well as keeping everyone up to date on any change in circumstances

 - access to a range of policies and guidelines to provide answers to the questions which will arise on for example, Adult Protection, Confidentiality.

 If you would prefer volunteering in a group setting perhaps our Lunch Club would suit you better.
 The Lunch Club runs on Tuesdays and Thursdays.
 Volunteers at the Lunch Club provide support and encouragement to members – for those who don’t travel independently to the Lunch Club this may be escorting, for others it will be organising an activity.
 For everybody volunteers make sure that members have the chance for a chat, to stay connected and engaged and have the opportunity to express their views on issues that matter to them.

-Lunch Club volunteers work as members of a team, are interested in supporting a group of older people for a couple of hours once or twice a week and are flexible and reliable.
+Lunch Club volunteers work as members of a team, are interested in supporting a group of people aged 60+ for a couple of hours once or twice a week and are flexible and reliable.

 Again Lunch Club volunteers receive Foundation and ongoing training.
 Support is more informal but will be one to one, group based, phone/email and policy based as required.

 As a Home Visitor or Lunch Club Volunteer you stand to gain

 - experience and skills valuable to employers and training/education providers

 - the opportunity to impact on someone’s life, their outlook and health

 - a chance to try new activities and to learn from someone with over 60 years of life experience